15 Concentration Imputation

 2. Pre-dose sample.
 A concentration was measured before the nominal dose time (e.g. a residual carry-over sample).
 The interval starts at time 0 but the only nearby observation has a negative relative time.

 Imputation is applied just before each individual interval is calculated, on a per-subject, per-interval basis.
 The original data frame is never modified.
+The package’s Data Imputation vignette describes the same mechanism from the implementation side.

 15.1.1 Example data: Theoph with t = 0 removed